gravitational/gravity/docs/6.x/quickstart.md

 ## Installing

-Installing the `mattermost.tar` Application Bundle results in creating a Kubernetes cluster with the application pre-loaded.
+Installing the `mattermost.tar` cluster image results in creating a Kubernetes cluster with the application pre-loaded.
 This file is the only artifact one needs to create a Kubernetes cluster with Mattermost running inside.